-Setting up a Project Management Office (PMO) can be fraught with difficulty.
+Setting up a PMO (Project Management Office) can be fraught with difficulty.
 There’s the challenge of gaining executive support for creating what could be seen as an extra level of administration and bureaucracy.
 There’s the issue of staffing: train internal resources, buy in expertise or mix the two?
-Then there’s the practical problem of not knowing what you don’t know: most people who haven’t set up a PMO before don’t know what’s involved in setting up a PMO (understandably!).
+Then there’s the practical problem of not knowing what you don’t know: most people who haven’t set up a PMO before don’t know what’s involved in establishing a Project Management Office (understandably!).
 How do you make sure that you’ve covered all the bases?

 Well, we can help you with that today.

 If you’ve read this far, you’re probably interested in creating or relaunching your PMO and are wondering what you should be thinking about to give your team the best possible chance of success.
 Here are some of the key questions that will help you focus your efforts in the right place.

 Have you set some success measures for your PMO?
 And do you know how senior management will judge whether or not the initiative has been a success?
 (And do you know what timeframe they are looking at you to deliver in before they start making the judgment that success is not happening fast enough?)